Overview of Missy Bevers

 Terri Bevers, better known as Missy, was born on August 9, 1970 in Graham, Texas.
 Missy and her husband, Brandon Bevers had three children together.
 Missy decided shortly after their first daughter was born, that she would be a stay-at-home mom, and leave her job working in special education.
 As their children grew older, Missy decided to start a career in fitness, where she would eventually become a well-known fitness instructor in Midlothian, Texas.
 Missy was described by many as a small town girl who was a beacon of light to everyone she met, as well as being known to love helping others.

-Not everyone can give up their jobs, devote themselves to their family and household for years, and then make a successful career pivot, but that is exactly what Missy Beavers did.
+Not everyone can give up their jobs, devote themselves to their family and household for years, and then make a successful career pivot, but that is exactly what Missy Bevers did.

 Born Terri Leann Strickland on August 9, 1970, but called Missy by all who knew her, she was a compassionate and hardworking woman.
-She married Brandon Beavers in 1980 and she worked as a special education teacher.
-Once their first child was born, Missy chose to stay home and focus on parenting full time.
+Missy married Brandon Bevers in 1998; she was working as a special education teacher, but once their first child was born, Missy chose to stay home and focus on parenting full time.
 Her life is a demonstrated record of caring for others whether it was in the classroom as a special needs teacher, as a devoted mother to Allison, Hannah and Sarah, or in her second career, as a fitness instructor in her Midlothian, TX. community.

 To most of her fitness clients and students, she was more than an instructor.
 She was a leader, an encourager, and the person who helped them believe in their ability to change their life for the better.
 Missy discovered this love of fitness as her girls got older and she had more time for working out and her own interests.
 She trained and studied and was in excellent shape by any standards, but particularly for a mother of three in her mid forties.
 She was arguably in the best shape of her life.